mpv-player/mpv/DOCS/man/en/options.rst

     generated from a different AVI, but this is sure to cause unfavorable results.

-    *NOTE*: This option is obsolete now that mpv has OpenDML support.
+    *NOTE*: This option is obsolete now that MPlayer has OpenDML support.

 --loop=<number|inf|no>
     Loops playback <number> times. ``inf`` means forever and ``no`` disables